Planning over MAPF Agent Dependencies via Multi-Dependency PIBT: Additional Experiments

 To better understand which configuration of MD-PIBT is superior, we show the best sets of hyper-parameters of MD-PIBT in each map with different numbers of agents in \Cref{tab:best-config-oneshot}.
 For the mode of finding path, $m=\text{EPIBT}$ outperforms $m=\text{PIBT}$ most of the time.
 Other parameters in the best configurations vary across maps.
-In \warehouseXlarge, for example, the long corridors push MD-PIBT to prefer longer planning windows of $w=4$.
-In \randomSmall and \roomLarge, on the other hand, using a shorter planning window of $w=3$ is good enough.
+In \warehouseXlarge, for example, the long corridors allow MD-PIBT to prefer a longer planning window of $w=4$.
+In \randomSmall and \roomLarge, on the other hand, using a shorter planning window of $w=3$ is sufficient.
 For \paris, the map is too large, making a shorter planning window of $w\leq2$ the best option.
 We do not observe particular patterns in the best value of $C$.
 We conjecture that allowing one agent to collide with multiple agents during planning is not always helpful in all scenarios.

-\subsection{One-shot MAPF with PMLA Agents}
+\subsubsection{One-shot MAPF with PMLA Agents}

-In \Cref{fig:major-result-oneshotmapf-largeagents-add}, we show the suboptimality of sum-of-cost and makespan of the experiment results discussed in \Cref{fig:major-result-oneshotmapf-largeagents} of \Cref{sec:exp-oneshot}.
+In \Cref{fig:major-result-oneshotmapf-largeagents-add}, we show the full results of the experiment discussed in \Cref{fig:major-result-oneshotmapf-largeagents} of \Cref{sec:exp-oneshot}.
+In addition to success rates and runtime, we show the suboptimality with respect to both sum-of-cost and makespan.
 We show the average as solid lines and the 95\% confidence interval as shaded areas.
 Clearly, MD-PIBT variants find paths of higher quality compared to EPIBT.
 Among the MD-PIBT variants, a higher value of $C$ is generally helpful in terms of searching for better solutions.

 In \Cref{fig:major-result-oneshotmapf-largeagents-bump-add}, we perform the same analysis as in \Cref{fig:major-result-oneshotmapf-largeagents-bump} in \Cref{sec:exp-oneshot}, with a different size of the planning window of $w=4$.
 The trend is similar to the result in \Cref{fig:major-result-oneshotmapf-largeagents-bump}, where more agents correspond to more agent dependencies on all maps.